WildernessLabs/Netduino.Foundation/docs/Library/Displays/SSD1306/index.md

 ## Hardware

 The OLED displays are available with a SPI or I2C interfaces.
+The driver currently only supports I2C displays.
 Wiring for the I2C interface is as follows:

 ![OLED Display on Breadboard](OLEDOnBreadboard.png)